ajitgoel/hugo-blog-theme/content/post/ensure-cloudformation-stack-is-deployed-correctly-if-they-dependant-on-other-stacks/index.md

 ---
-title: Ensure Cloudformation stack is deployed correctly if they dependant on other stacks.
+title: Ensure Cloudformation stack is deployed correctly if they dependent on other stacks.
 date: 2023-01-29T18:46:23.178Z
 draft: false